PCOS (PMOS) Nutrition

 I do not believe in one-size-fits-all meal plans or restrictive diets that leave you feeling deprived.
 PCOS presents differently in every woman, and your nutrition plan should reflect your unique hormonal profile, metabolic status, symptoms, food preferences, cultural background, and lifestyle.
 My approach is built on four core pillars:

-Because insulin resistance is the primary metabolic driver for the majority of women with PCOS, optimising insulin sensitivity is central to my approach.
-This involves strategic carbohydrate management — not carbohydrate elimination, which is unnecessary and often counterproductive.
-I will help you understand how to select lower-glycaemic-index carbohydrate sources, pair them with protein and healthy fats to blunt the glycaemic response, and time your meals to support stable blood sugar levels throughout the day.
+Because insulin resistance is the primary metabolic driver for the majority of women with PCOS/PMOS, supporting insulin sensitivity through diet is central to my approach.
+This involves thoughtful carbohydrate management — not carbohydrate elimination, which is unnecessary and often counterproductive.
+I can help you understand how to choose lower-glycaemic-index carbohydrate sources, pair them with protein and healthy fats to support a steadier blood sugar response, and establish meal patterns that work for your daily routine.

 2. Reducing Chronic Inflammation